GabbedT/ZenithSoC/cosim/README.md

 Instruction-by-instruction co-simulation that runs the **CPU Complex** RTL with ApogeoRV core in lockstep against the **Spike** golden ISA model.
 For every instruction the DUT retires, the simulator steps Spike once and compares PC, destination register value, and memory access address/data.

+In addition:

+* A full achitectural GPR comparison is done once the commit queue drains
+* End of run memory diff to spot caching problems

 The simulation stops at the first mismatch (printing diagnostics) or on HTIF termination.

 > CSR comparison is intentionally excluded (`mcycle`, `minstret`, ... are expected
 > to diverge).
 There are no interrupts in either privilege configuration.